AndreTeixeira1998/overleafwiki/Load-balancing-Overleaf-and-Haproxy.md

 ## HAProxy

 This is an example HAProxy config.
-It routes the same project compiles to the same ShareLaTeX instance, this will improve compile performance due to the caching on disk.
+It routes the same project compiles to the same Overleaf instance, this will improve compile performance due to the caching on disk.

 	global
 		log 127.0.0.1   local0